mbrukman/why-svelte/readme.md

 its rendering model to manipulate the DOM directly.

-Concurrent mode is a further departure from the DOM and points toward the endgame of React's functional purity.
+Concurrent mode is a further departure from the DOM and points toward the endgame of React’s functional purity.
 It’ll be interesting to follow how this philosophical difference plays out as each side of the spectrum moves closer to the theoretical endpoints.
 Future web standards may or may not follow React’s lead.